ANT 261: Science, Religion, and Society: Is the Truth Out There?

 Response Papers: 10%

 You will write five (5) response papers throughout the term, no more than two pages and double-spaced.
 They will be graded (check plus, check, check minus) and require timely submission for credit.
 Response papers will serve as a diagnostic for me to help me see how much you understand the reading and the concepts that we will discuss in class.

 Two Short Essays: 30%

 There will also be two short essays (no more than five pages) that will give students the opportunity to explore the theoretical and social implications of the classroom material.
 For these essays, no outside research is required.
 Each graded essay will be worth 15% of the grade.

 Final Paper: 45%

 There will also be a final research essay (12-15 pages) based on a topic that students will select.
 This essay may include outside research, library or fieldwork based.
-Students will submit a proposal and bibliography (worth 5% of the grade) in the middle of the term, and will also present their paper in class (worth 10% of the grade).
-The Final essay is worth 30% of the final grade.
+Students will submit a proposal and bibliography (worth 10% of the grade) on 8 March 2006.
+The final essay, due 4 May 2006, is worth 35% of the final grade.